Mona High School

 Mona High School is a high school in Saint Andrew Parish, Jamaica.

 In 2015 the school reportedly had about 1,200 students, and in 2018, the school self-reported that it had 1,460 students.

 Five students and a teacher were injured in an explosion in a chemistry lab at the school in 2018.

 Keven Jones is the school's principal.
 In February 2018, 260 "unruly" students were sent home.
-In 2017 all male classes, additional training, and meetings were held to improve the educations results for male students at the school.
+In turn, all male classes were created and additional training and meetings were held to improve the educational results for male students at the school.

 Shenseea is an alumnus of the school.